SnowyMouse/chimera/README.md

 is licensed under the GPL as well.
 So, you'd have to either remove the Invader dependency (thus no map compression - required for map downloading!) or ask *all* of the developers of upstream Invader for permission, too.

-### What is the password to the archive?
-Read PASSWORD.txt.